 A student's work schedule and the number of hours worked may vary from term to term because of his/her course load, class schedule, and extracurricular activities.
 The student must make work schedule arrangements with his/her supervisor each term.

 Student employees are paid every two weeks based on the number of hours worked and reported on their timecard.
-Paychecks may be deposited directly to a student's bank account.
+Paychecks are deposited directly to a student's bank account.
 Students who want to apply earnings against their student account (tuition, room, board, etc.) must make arrangements in advance with the Business Office.
 Normally, students use most of their earnings to pay for books and supplies or to cover incidental expenses, e.g., laundry and snacks.

 The Human Resources Office coordinates campus employment.
 The Office of Financial Aid notifies the Human Resources and Payroll Offices of those students with Federal Work Study or Campus Employment awards, thereby establishing applicant priority.
 The Human Resources Office notifies students of Knox student employment procedures.
 Students apply for jobs directly through the Knox JobBank, not with the Human Resources Office.